yeljai/HotelCancellations/README.md

 ### A cross-validated decision Tree
-Now we turn to decision trees, where we use a classifier to try to predict the cancellations.
+<p style='text-align: justify;'>Now we turn to decision trees, where we use a classifier to try to predict the cancellations.
 For that purpose we use the same cross-validation proces we used in the K-NN algorithm.
 We compare the nested model, that chooses and optimises the parameters of the decision tree with the non-nested model.
 It appears first that the difference between both type of models is not significantly different from 0.
 The algorithm delivers an optimal tree of a maximum of 58 leaves and a min split threshold of three.
 In terms of performances, being very conservative given the comparison between only 2 models (i.e. we are aware that, statistically, it is not enough), it appears that the accuracy is around 82%.
 The model behaves better than a coin toss both for predicting zeros and ones.

     Fitting 3 folds for each of 294 candidates, totalling 882 fits Fitting 3 folds for each of 294 candidates, totalling 882 fits